SilexDataTeam/ansible-demos/ansible-lightspeed/README.md

 ## Enhancements

 If the IBM Cloud account is a Standard Plan, the last step of the [setup](https://cloud.ibm.com/docs/watsonx-code-assistant?topic=watsonx-code-assistant-cloud-setup-a#create-project) allows a project to be created that can be trained on existing code so that suggestions are more in alignment with the organizations standards.
+This will not be covered in this workshop.

 ## Information